01 · Speed Test Results

 Your Plan Speed Is a Ceiling, Not a Guarantee

 Your Wire 3 plan reserves a maximum amount of bandwidth coming into your home through our fiber network.
-What happens between your router and your devices is a completely separate system — with its own limitations that have nothing to do with Wire 3.
+What happens between your router and your devices is a completely separate system — with its own limitations that have nothing to do with your internet service.

 🚨 |